Morgan McSweeney: Political positions and ideology

 Jason Cowley of New Statesman has described McSweeney as a "conservative social democrat."
 Andrew Grice of The Independent has described him as a "workerist with links to the Labour right."
 Gabriel Pogrund and Hugh O’Connell of The Sunday Times have described his politics as similar to "the old Labour right: a combination of patriotism, social conservatism, and traditional left economics."
-Maurice Glasman, Baron Glasman of Blue Labour has stated that McSweeney "is from us."
+Lord Glasman of Blue Labour has stated that McSweeney "is from us."

 According to George Eaton of New Statesman, McSweeney's political positions were marked by his activism in Lambeth, with McSweeney blaming "far-left sectarianism for enabling the abuse of hundreds of children in the borough’s care homes during the 1980s".
 According to Robert Shrimsley of The Financial Times, McSweeney believed that the leaderships of Ed Miliband and Jeremy Corbyn "saw Labour divorced from its key voters," and that McSweeney's "contempt for those who prioritised liberal ideals over the ordinary concerns of traditional and patriotic voters convinced him that Labour had to be saved from the left and that Corbynism had to be destroyed."
-Former Conservative Party minister Michael Gove has written that McSweeney "believes Labour should fight for working people against the establishment, rather than seek comfortable accommodation with its institutions," and "wanted, above all, the Corbynites to lose, for the role they had played in damaging the Labour party."
+Former Conservative Party minister Michael Gove wrote that McSweeney "believes Labour should fight for working people against the establishment, rather than seek comfortable accommodation with its institutions," and "wanted, above all, the Corbynites to lose, for the role they had played in damaging the Labour party."